MEF International School Istanbul: Science

-The MEFIS science program places an emphasis on exploring the transdisciplinary nature of science to understand natural phenomena and how they apply to theoretical and real-world applications.
+The MEF IS science program places an emphasis on exploring the transdisciplinary nature of science to understand natural phenomena and how they apply to theoretical and real-world applications.
 All students develop a firm foundation in scientific inquiry and the core scientific disciplines: biology, chemistry, and physics.
 This approach enables students to better understand the technological world in which they live, and take an informed interest in science and scientific developments.
 Students learn about the biology, chemistry, and physics through a mix of theoretical and practical studies.
 Students can further their study in these subjects in the IB Diploma Program in grades 11 and 12.

 Arts

 Throughout the year, students' artwork is showcased in ongoing art exhibits around the school.
 In the Primary School, Visual Arts and Performing Arts are fully integrated into every unit of inquiry.
 Students choose a form of artistic expression for one of their learning products tied to the central concept of the unit of inquiry.
-In the Secondary School, the Middle School and IB Art Exhibition are favorite school events.
-Each child selects artwork to display across differient mediums of artistic expression along with an artist's statement for the community to appreciate and reflect upon.
+In the Secondary School, grades 6-8, 9-10, and IBDP, there are smaller exhibitions and performances held throughout the school year to showcase student talent, growth, and reflection.
+Each child selects artwork to display across different mediums of artistic expression along with an artist's statement for the community to appreciate and reflect upon.

 Sports

-MEFIS offers soccer, badminton, basketball, tennis, swimming, cross country |running, table tennis, dodge ball, handball, swimming gala, and sports day.
+MEF IS offers soccer, badminton, basketball, volleyball, tennis, swimming, cross country, table tennis, dodge ball, handball, swimming gala, and sports day.
 The school has a swimming pool that is shared with the National School.
 Secondary School PE lessons are typically held in the Big Gym or the Bubble Gym.
 Primary School PE lessons are typically held in the Blue Gym, Green Gym, or Grey Gym.
-Students enjoy 2 PE lessons per week.
+Students in Pre School - grade 10 enjoy 2 PE lessons per week.

 Library and technology

-The MEFIS library provides curriculum support and meets the recreational reading needs for the whole school from Pre-School PYP program to the IB Diploma.
+The MEF IS library provides curriculum support and meets the recreational reading needs for the whole school from Pre-School and PYP program to the IB Diploma.

 Student activities

 Athletics

-"Physical education in primary school is an integral part of the IB Primary Years Programme (IBPYP).
+Physical education in primary school is an integral part of the IB Primary Years Programme (IB PYP).
 Its purpose is to develop a combination of transferable skills promoting personal, social and physical development; to encourage present and help future choices that contribute to long-term healthy living; and to understand the cultural significance of physical activities for individuals and communities.

-Students identify and develop appropriate skills and strategies when playing a variety of team games.
+In grades 5-12, students have access to competitive sports matches, competitions and tournaments since MEF IS is a member of the Turkish Internationals Schools League (TISL).
+Students in grades 5-12 compete against other international schools across Turkey.
+Students identify and develop appropriate skills and strategies when playing a variety of team sports.
 These games vary from simple, organization games for the primary grades to football, basketball, and volleyball for the upper primary classes.
 Students recognize the importance of teamwork; identifying and developing appropriate skills and strategies; recognizing the importance of rules and how they define the nature of a game; modifying existing games and creating new games.